DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Preliminaries

 where $Z(\vs)$ is the partition function.
 Intuitively we can use \Eqref{Eq:pi_optimal} to optimize policy $\pi$.
 However, the behavior policy may be very diverse and hard to model.
-To avoid modeling the behavior policy, prior works~\citep{peng2019,wang2020,chen2020} optimize $\pi^{*}$ through a parameterized policy $\pi_\theta$:
+To avoid modeling the behavior policy, prior works~\citep{peng2019,wang2020,chen2020} optimize $\pi^{*}$ through a parameterized policy $\pi_\theta$, known as AWR:

-\Eqref{Eq:wr} is known as AWR, with $\mathrm{exp}(\alpha Q_\phi(\vs, \va))$ being the regression weights.
+where $\mathrm{exp}(\alpha Q_\phi(\vs, \va))$ being the regression weights.
 However, AWR requires the exact probability density of policy, which restricts the use of generative models like diffusion models.
-In this paper, we directly utilize the diffusion-based policy to address \Eqref{origin_cps}.
-Therefore, our method not only avoids the need for explicit probability densities but also solves the limited policy expressivity problem in AWR.
+In this paper, we directly utilize the diffusion-based policy to address Eq.~(\ref{origin_cps}).
+Therefore, our method not only avoids the need for explicit probability densities in AWR but also solves the limited policy expressivity problem.